-Email service for students at Cornell is provided through Cmail (Google's G Suite for Education).
-Along with email, Cmail includes calendar, collaboration, and other tools.
-Learn more about Cmail.
+Email service for students at Cornell is provided through G Suite (Google’s G Suite for Education).
+Along with email, Cornell G Suite for Students includes calendar, collaboration, and other tools.
+Learn more about Cornell G Suite for students.

-Regardless of which email option you choose, you can still use the collaboration services offered through Cmail.
+Regardless of which email option you choose, you can still use the collaboration services offered through Cornell G Suite for students.

-As a graduate or professional student, you have an additional option for your Cornell email—an account on the university's Office 365 system.
+As a graduate or professional student, you have an additional option for your Cornell email—an account on the university's Office 365 service.

-For graduate and professional students, Cornell Office 365 accounts provide storage of up to 50GB (gigabytes) and include email, calendar, tasks, and address books.
-These accounts are in addition to the Cmail account that every student receives, and/or the email account their department or college may provide.
+For graduate or professional students, Cornell Office 365 accounts provide storage of up to 50GB (gigabytes) and include email, calendar, tasks, and address books.
+These accounts are in addition to the Cornell G Suite account that every student receives, and/or the email account their department or college may provide.

 Frequently Asked Questions

-Passwords are kept in an encrypted database, and cannot be looked up by anyone.
-If you set up your password's security questions in advance, you can go to the Manage Your NetID web page to set a new password yourself.
+Passwords are kept in an encrypted database and cannot be looked up by anyone.
+If you set up your password's security questions in advance, you can go to the Manage Your NetID page to set a new password yourself.

-No. Your NetID is for your exclusive personal use.
-It is a violation of university policy to share your NetID and passwords with anyone, including friends and family members.
-If someone has your NetID and password, they can look up and/or change personal and confidential information, violate federal privacy laws through your account, and more.
+No. NetIDs are for students' exclusive personal use.
+It is a violation of university policy to share your NetID and password with anyone, including friends and family members.
+If someone has your NetID and password, he or she can look up and/or change personal and confidential information and violate federal privacy laws through your account, and more.
 Keeping your NetID password safe is one way you can help protect your personal information and Cornell's data.